UncleGoogle/galaxy-integration-humblebundle/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Plugin installed**
+directly from Galaxy / manually from your repository releases

 **Provide logs**
 - make reproduction steps you described above (tip: _cogwheel menu -> Sync Integration_ refreshes owned and local games)
 - go to logs location: